ken-power/SensorFusionND-Camera-FeatureTracking/README.md

 * Jan Gaspar. [_Chapter 7.
 Boost.Circular Buffer_](https://www.boost.org/doc/libs/1_61_0/doc/html/circular_buffer.html).
 [Boost C++ Libraries](https://www.boost.org/).
 * Phillip Johnston. [_Creating a Circular Buffer in C and C++_](https://embeddedartistry.com/blog/2017/05/17/creating-a-circular-buffer-in-c-and-c/).
 [Embedded Artistry](https://embeddedartistry.com/), May 17, 2017.
 * StackOverflow. [_How to link C++ program with Boost using CMake_](https://stackoverflow.com/questions/3897839/how-to-link-c-program-with-boost-using-cmake).
+* The spreadsheet I created to analyse the results and generate the graphs and charts is [in this file](results/results.xlsx).